 Working as a Dental Nurse

-Once you’re qualified you have a few options in terms of where to work.
+Once you’re qualified as a dental nurse, you have a few options in terms of where to work.
 Most dental nurses work in a dental practice, be that a private practice or one funded by the NHS.

-There will be some variety in your day but there will be core responsibilities that will feature most -if not every – day.
+There will be some variation in your day as a dental nurse but there will be core responsibilities that will feature most - if not every – day.

 These include sterilising and preparing instruments ahead of appointments.
 And making sure the dentist or hygienist has the instrument in their hand when they need it.

-You will prepare fillings and other materials, such as moulds.
+As a dental nurse, you will also prepare fillings and other materials, such as moulds.

-The alternative is working in a hospital setting.
-In this case you will be dealing with more complex treatments, and surgery.
+The alternative for dental nurses is working in a hospital setting.
+In this case, as a dental nurse, you will be dealing with more complex treatments, and surgery.

-However, you will be required to gain additional certificates in order to assist with sedations, x-rays and similar.
+However, dental nurses in these environments will be required to gain additional certificates in order to assist with sedation, x-rays and similar.

 As an example, you will need a NEBDN certificate in Dental Sedation Nursing before you’ll be able to assist in procedures that require sedation.

-Other certificates you can study after you qualify are: dental radiography, oral health education, and orthodontic nursing.
+Other certificates you can study after you qualify as a dental nurse are in dental radiography, oral health education, and orthodontic nursing.

 A third, less common option is the role of a community dental nurse.
-You will be required to visit patients who are unable to attend appointments at the surgery.
+As a dental nurse in this instance, you will be required to visit patients who are unable to attend appointments at the surgery.

-This could be because of disability or are physically unable of getting there.
+This could be because of disability or they may be physically unable of getting there.

-Regardless you will assess their needs, make recommendations to the dentist and monitor progress to ensure next steps happen.
+Regardless, as a dental nurse in this scenario, you will assess their needs, make recommendations to the dentist and monitor progress to ensure the next steps happen.

 What can dental nursing lead to?

-Once you are qualified you have the option of taking your career in one of three directions.
+Once you are qualified as a dental nurse, you have the option of taking your career in one of three directions.

 There are specific courses available for those looking to become a dental receptionist.
 This training will help you understand how to deal with enquiries, train you in the correct telephone manner and how to deal with complaints.